awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

 - `maxPayloadSize` is set to the value of the `VARDISPAR_MAX_PAYLOAD_SIZE` configuration parameter.
 - `queueingMode` is set to `BP_QMODE_QUEUE_DROPHEAD`.
-- `maxEntries` is set to an implementation-defined value.
+- `maxEntries` is set to an implementation-defined strictly positive value.
 - `allowMultiplePayloads` is set to `false`.

 The `BP-RegisterProtocol.confirm` service primitive includes the